 “If you think of someone like Clarksons or SSY, they don’t take principle risk because they don’t own ships and they don’t own cargo,” he said.
 “Their model was to contact a ship owner and someone who wanted to charter the ship and they were like dating engines.
 They said ‘You guys have got a ship and you have got cargo; you guys get together and pay us a commission.’”

-This model expanded as these shipbrokers started to get involved in commodities, such as iron ore, and started arranging deals.
+This model expanded while these shipbrokers started to get involved in commodities such as iron ore and started to arrange deals.

 “So the guy who sits in the middle is not buying or selling iron ore, he is arranging deals between people who have iron ore and those that want iron ore, and that has grown in the rest of the ferrous community,” Chamberlain said.

 LME ceo Matthew Chamberlain